UoMResearchIT/UoM_AQ_Data_Tools/README.md

 Once logged in, create these directories for the extracted data : `data_met`, `data_rain`, and `data_pollen` (to change these directory names, in the scripts edit the `file_base` or `fname` strings).

-Edit the `Dates` and `Dates_string` variables in each script. `Dates` sets the start and end dates (and hour) of your period of interest. `Dates_string` is the string to use in your filenames to identify this period.
+Run using python and use the -help command to get the full set of parameters/options.

 Copy the scripts to the ssh server.
-Then run each in turn (simply `python [script name]`).
+Then run each in turn (simply `python [script name] [params/options]`).
 The `pollen_site_met_calculations.py` script will take longest to run, as this interpolates met data to the pollen measurement site locations - it is computationally intensive and, depending on the time period you've chosen, could take several hours to complete.